 Besides that one-hour encounter with gorillas in Uganda’s Bwindi Impenetrable Forest, gorilla trekking in Uganda costs you half of what it would cost if you opted for gorilla trekking in Rwanda.

 Are you planning to go gorilla trekking in Bwindi Impenetrable National Park during your safari in Uganda?
-Then this full travel guide we have worked out for you!
+In this full travel guide we have worked out for you!

 Bwindi Gorilla Trekking Sectors